Tag Archives: Root River Trail

 Brown’s Creek State Trail – 8 and 6 paved miles

-This beautiful railroad-grade trail connects the Gateway State Trail, in the city of Grant to Stillwater and the city’s round-the-river loop there.
+This beautiful railroad-grade trail connects the Gateway State Trail in the city of Grant to Stillwater and the city’s round-the-river loop there.

 Cannon Valley Trail – 20 paved miles (Rail Pass Required)

-The Cannon Valley Trail follows the Cannon River, in southeast Minnesota, to the Mississippi River, using the abandoned Chicago Great Western Railway corridor from Cannon Falls to Red Wing.
+The Cannon Valley Trail follows the Cannon River in southeast Minnesota to the Mississippi River, using the abandoned Chicago Great Western Railway corridor from Cannon Falls to Red Wing.

-Casey Jones State Trail – an eight and six-mile stretch are paved
+Casey Jones State Trail – an eight and six-mile stretch is paved

 The Casey Jones State Trail consists of three segments, with the most extended section of former railroad grade between the city of Pipestone and the Pipestone/Murray county line.
 The segment from Pipestone to County Road 67 is paved, and the third portion of the trail offers a paved loop between Lake Shetek State Park and the city of Currie.